local-organic-worlds/key/README.md

 ---

 ## 👁️ The Philosophy
-Our infrastructure is built on three unbreakable pillars.
+Our infrastructure is built on three pillars.
 We call it The Organic Protocol.

 ### 📡 01.
 ORGANIC